Benchmark Discrepancies and Mutual Fund Performance Evaluation

 61 Pages Posted: 17 May 2018 Last revised: 17 Sep 2020

 We introduce a new holdings-based procedure to identify whether a mutual fund has a benchmark discrepancy, which we define as a benchmark other than the prospectus benchmark best matching a fund’s investment strategy.
-Funds with a benchmark discrepancy tend to be riskier than their prospectus benchmarks indicate.
+We find that funds with a benchmark discrepancy tend to be riskier than their prospectus benchmarks indicate.
 As a result, the funds on average outperform their prospectus benchmarks—before further risk-adjusting—despite underperforming the benchmarks that best match their portfolios.
-High active share funds outperform to a greater degree if there is no benchmark discrepancy, suggesting that active managers with more skill are less likely to have a benchmark discrepancy.

 Keywords: mutual funds, benchmarks, holdings, performance, active share